openframeworks/ofSite/_documentation/graphics/ofGraphics_functions.markdown

 _description: _

-Turns on alpha blending, which is off by default for performance purposes.
+Turns on alpha blending (which is on by default since OF version 0.8.0).
 It simply wraps opengl commands that enable blending, and turn on a common blend mode.
 ~~~~{.cpp}
 void ofApp::draw(){
 	ofEnableAlphaBlending();	// turn on alpha blending